 Eighteen-year-old students are expected to comply with reasonable requests of those in authority and to follow the code of conduct.
-There are special conditions that must exist for a student who is eighteen and living independently to be able to attend Monroeville Schools.
+Since eighteen-year-olds are no longer under the purview of the juvenile court, serious infractions to the discipline code will be referred to the police and adult court.
+Eighteen-year-old students who decide not to obey the code of conduct may exercise the option to withdraw from school.
+There are special conditions that must exist for a student who is eighteen and living independently to be able to attend Monroeville schools.
 In such cases, the school will follow the law concerning such matters.